adenflorian/corgi.fm/README.md

 I am not actively working on this project, but I will consider small PRs for fixes, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more info.

+corgi.fm is licensed under the GPLv3, see [LICENSE.md](LICENSE.md) for more info.

 ## Required Software
 - node 12.16.1
 - yarn 1.x.x